Reviews for business – less than 1% of customers leave their reviews

 Researchers note that they still remain less than 1% of the client base.

-The most dangerous decision a brand can make is to act on feedback that doesn’t accurately reflect the majority of its customers.
+The most dangerous decision a brand can make is to act on feedback (reviews for businesses) that doesn’t accurately reflect the majority of its customers.

 A large part of the brand’s customer base, approximately 99%, falls into the “silent majority” category.

-How to get feedback from the silent majority
+How to get reviews for business from the silent majority

 Research shows that 51% of consumers expect companies to contact them for feedback through the following channels: